po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/12-Stu_Partials/README.md

 ## 💡 Hints

-What is the syntax for Handlebars partials?
+What is the syntax for Handlebars.js partials?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What are som eother ways we can use Handlebars partials?
+* What are some other ways we can use Handlebars.js partials?
 How else can partials be useful?

 Use [Google](https://www.google.com) or another search engine to research this.